nowsyn/SIM/README.md

 # Semantic Image Matting [Under construction]
 ---
 This is the official repository of Semantic Image Matting (CVPR2021).
-Dataset, code and model will be released soon.

 ### Overview